RobBebb/yacht_hive/README.md

 * selectYacht - get back one yacht based on it's id
 * updateYacht - change the details of a yacht
 * deleteYacht - remove a yacht from the data  store based on it's id

-## Provider

-Within the application folder a yachts.dart file defines a class that implements ChangeNotifier.
-This class maintains a list of all the yachts which will be used by the user interface for updates.

 ## Error Processing